Razuuu/TeamSpeak-Client-Installer/README.md

 ###
 For Debian, and Debian based Distro.
 ###
-Run this installer with root
+!!!
+Run this with root !!!
 ###
 curl needed!
 ###